maboej-MSFT/eSignature-using-Power-Apps-V2/README.md

     1. Enter sample data I AnswerA and B

-    2. Click “reSigin”
+    2. Click “reSignin”

     3. Enter Password and Sign in
         ![Graphical user interface, application Description automatically
         generated](media/4fbfe6462c0f60a6327e4f430c56d3d5.png)

-    4. See that the data is loaded and the user email is validated
+    4. See that the data is loaded, and the user email is validated
         ![Graphical user interface, text Description automatically
         generated](media/7a7b4b4a7f0e743fe1198222f7fd1329.png)